outreachy/website/docs/mentor-agreement.md

 (c) you are not a person or entity restricted by US export controls or sanctions programs; and

-(d) you are or will be 18 years of age or older by December 5, 2017.
+(d) you are or will be 18 years of age or older by May 14, 2018.

 **Indemnification.**